alyhazzaa@gmail.com

 +201009952924

-Aly Hazzaa is a documentary photographer based in Cairo, Egypt.
-Specializing in editorial and street photography, his work has been featured in major international publications including The New York Times, The Washington Post, and The Globe and Mail.
-An accomplished artist with a global footprint, Hazzaa’s photographs have been exhibited at Somerset House, London (2024), as well as in Germany for People Are the Red Line: Cairo (2012–2013) and Shoof (2014).
-He actively contributes to the photography community, serving as a jury member for competitions on both local and international levels.
-Hazzaa’s professional career began during the 2011 Egyptian Revolution, where he transitioned from mechanical engineering to full-time photography to document historical social change.
-His practice explores the dynamic tension between beauty and harsh reality, building layered visual narratives that highlight humanity and resilience.
-Sharing these stories and documenting the world is my passion, but protecting the integrity of my work is paramount.
+Aly Hazzaa is a documentary and street photographer based in Cairo, Egypt.
+His work has been featured in major international publications, including The New York Times, The Washington Post, and The Globe and Mail.
+Hazzaa’s photographs have been exhibited at Somerset House in London (2024), as well as in Germany for People Are the Red Line: Cairo (2012–2013) and Shoof (2014).
+He actively contributes to the photography community by giving workshops and talks, and serving as a jury member for local and international competitions.
+His professional career began during the 2011 Egyptian Revolution, when he transitioned from mechanical engineering to full-time photography to document historic social change.
+Hazzaa's practice explores the dynamic tension between beauty and harsh reality, building layered visual narratives that highlight humanity and resilience.
+Licensing & Copyright Notice: Sharing these stories and documenting the world is my passion, but protecting the integrity of my work is paramount.
 Please note that I do not permit my photography to be scraped, downloaded, or utilized by any person, corporation, LLM, or AI agent without my direct, written consent and a formalized contract.
-If you are interested in licensing my work, please reach out.
+If you are interested in licensing my work, please reach out